briatte/awesome-network-analysis/README.md

 Please contribute to this list by sending a [pull request](https://github.com/briatte/awesome-network-analysis/pulls) after reading the [Contribution Guidelines](https://github.com/sindresorhus/awesome/blob/master/contributing.md) for stylistic indications.

-- __All sources are organized alphabetically__ with date and language mentions when relevant.
+- __All resources__ are listed alphabetically, with date and language mentions when relevant.
 - __Authors__ are mentioned for books and courses only.
 - __Journals__ require the name of the publisher.
 - __Review Articles__ require a journal and a date.